lepoetemaudit/pyne-stackvm-slides/slides.md

 I used `mypy` [http://mypy-lang.org/](http://mypy-lang.org/) when preparing this talk, which also really helped.

-Lisps, although dynamic are also excellent due to their syntactic flexibility.
-Plus, code as data means you may even be able to implement your toy language within LISP itself.
+Lisps, although dynamic, are also excellent due to their syntactic flexibility.
+Plus, "code as data" means you may even be able to implement your toy language within LISP itself (or why not make a LISP?)

+## Thank you

+- Dave Jeffrey
+- Lead developer at SoPost
+- @unpoetemaudit